PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Three1.md

 They walked slowly at the pace of the cow, The Tailor certain of his direction.
 As they approached the building of their destination, Tom could hear music and loud voices inside.

 The Tailor gestured towards the cow: “They won’t her inside.”, adding to the cow: “Sorry old girl.”.
-Turning to Tom and Kim, his facing palms asking them to wait: “I’ll talk to the innkeeper, and see if we can stay in the barn.”
+Turning to Tom and Kim, his palms facing them, asking them to wait: “I’ll talk to the innkeeper and see if we can stay in the barn.”

-Tom wondered what an innkeeper was building a picture of a large man.
+Tom wondered what an innkeeper was, building a picture of a large man.
 He had a club and a serious agenda.
 She did not want to get the attention of this innkeeper.
 She did as The Tailor suggested; stopped and waited.
 Kim seemed to have reached the same conclusion.

 The Tailor opened the door letting out layers of noise and the smell of warm food.
-Tom was suddenly aware of her hunger.
+Suddenly Tom was aware of her hunger.
 This encouraged her to consider peeking inside; to acquire food.
 These instincts battled against the image of the innkeeper.

 The door opened again, The Tailor had returned.
 “We can stay in the barn tonight,” he reported cheerfully.
 “It’s this way, follow me.”, and they followed him to around the other side of the inn.